 Create a really cool escape room with these awesome online resources (all for FREE) to give you the best escape room puzzle ideas.

-They can either play on their own or invite some of the neighbors over!
+They can either play on their own or invite some of the neighbors over and have a party!

 We have always enjoyed playing educational board games as a family.
-So this is one of our favorite boredom busters.
+So this is one of our favorite boredom killers.